The ‘Fascinating’ World of Cost Center Groups in SAP and the Challenge of KSH1

 We used Winshuttle Direct to ‘distill’ the following BAPIs:

-Winshuttle Transaction is the execution engine that was ultimately used to perform the creations, reports and changes.
-It was also used as the associated TxR’s that can be used as directly embedded scripts in the workbook, with Winshuttle Central for example, or published as web services with Winshuttle Server.
+Winshuttle Transaction is the execution engine that was ultimately used to perform the creations, reports, and changes.
+It was also used as the associated TxR’s that can be used as directly embedded scripts in the workbook, with Winshuttle User Governance for example or published as web services with Winshuttle Server.
 If you’re interested in the example scripts and usage procedure, please take a look at the content on the Winshuttle support Website for further information.

 There doesn’t appear to be a good way to delete nodes, so my suggestion would be to delete the root node manually and recreate the entire tree from scratch when reorganizing your groups.
 Another option might be using a new tree name/group when you want a variation.